menco22/DLA_laboratories_mencucci/lab1/readme.md

 ## Theoretical Background

 ### Multilayer Perceptron (MLP)
 An **MLP** is a feed-forward neural network with multiple hidden layers.
 Each layer applies linear transformations followed by nonlinear activations, allowing the network to approximate complex functions.
-MLPs are not well suited for data with strong spatial structure, like images.

 ### Convolutional Neural Network (CNN)
 **CNNs** are designed for grid-structured data such as images.
 Convolutional layers use shared filters to extract local patterns and build hierarchical feature representations. **Residual networks (ResNets)** introduce skip connections, easing optimization and enabling very deep architectures.